 The PRC regulatory and enforcement regime with regard to data security and data protection is evolving.
-On November 7, 2016, the Standing Committee of the National People's Congress issued the Cyber Security Law, which came into effect on June 1, 2017.
-The Cyber Security Law sets high requirements for the operational security of facilities deemed to be part of the PRC's "critical information infrastructure."
-See "Item 3.D.
-Key Information-Risk Factors-Risks Relating to Doing Business in China-Substantial uncertainties exist with respect to the interpretation and implementation of Cyber Security Law as well as any impact it may have on our business operations."
+The PRC Civil Code and the PRC Cyber Security Law protect individual privacy and personal data security in general by requiring the internet service providers to obtain the consent from internet users prior to the collection, use or disclosure of internet users' personal data.
+See "Item 4.B.
+Information on the Company-Business Overview-Regulation-Regulations on Internet Privacy."
+In addition, the Cyber Security Law sets high requirements for the operational security of facilities deemed to be part of the PRC's "critical information infrastructure."
+See "-Risks Relating to Doing Business in China-Substantial uncertainties exist with respect to the interpretation and implementation of Cyber Security Law as well as any impact it may have on our business operations."
 Furthermore, if privacy concerns or regulatory restrictions prevent us from selling demographically targeted advertising, we may become less attractive to our customers.
-For example, as part of our future advertisement delivery system, we may integrate user information such as advertisement response rate, name, address, age or email address with third-party databases to generate comprehensive demographic profiles.
 In Hong Kong, however, the Hong Kong Personal Data Ordinance provides that an internet company may not collect information about its users, analyze the information for a profile of the user's interests and sell or transmit the profiles to third parties for direct marketing purposes without the user's consent.
 In the European Union, or EU, the General Data Protection Regulation, or GDPR, which came into effect on May 25, 2018, present increased challenges and risks in relation to policies and procedures relating to data collection, storage, transfer, disclosure, protection and privacy, and will impose significant penalties for non-compliance, including for example, penalties calculated as a percentage of global revenue under the GDPR.
 Since the GDPR only came into effect recently, the potential risks associated with non-compliance therewith are uniquely difficult to predict.
 Other jurisdictions may have similar prohibitions.
-Although less than 1% of our revenues in 2019 are generated in Hong Kong, EU and other jurisdictions with similar prohibitions, we hope to attract more users in these jurisdictions and if we are unable to construct demographic profiles of internet users because they refuse to give consent, we will be less attractive to customers and our business could suffer.
+Although less than 1% of our revenues in 2020 are generated in Hong Kong, EU and other jurisdictions with similar prohibitions, we hope to attract more users in these jurisdictions and if we are unable to construct demographic profiles of internet users because they refuse to give consent, we will be less attractive to customers and our business could suffer.